 Be nice.
 Or else.

-San Francisco, CA Joined almost 3 years ago
+San Francisco, CA Joined about 3 years ago

 Thanks for the making a gif to show the issue Adrian!
 Really helps us out a whole heap.